1975 spring offensive: Reassessments

 Thiệu then sketched in on the map the areas which he considered most important – all of the III and IV Corps Tactical Zones.
 He also pointed out the areas currently under PAVN/VC control which would have to be retaken.
 The key to the location of these operations were concentrations of natural resources – rice, rubber, industry, etc. Those areas that were to be held also included coastal areas where oil had been discovered on the continental shelf.
 These areas were to become, in Thiệu's words: "Our untouchable heartland, the irreducible national stronghold."
 As to the future of the I and II Corps Zones, he drew a series of phase lines on the map indicating that South Vietnamese forces should hold what they could, but that they could redeploy southward as circumstances dictated.
 Thiệu declared this new strategy as "Light at the top, heavy on the bottom."
+Viên informed Thiệu that he believed the redeployment was a necessary step, but refrained from mentioning he believed it was too late.
+Viên considered that a redeployment on such a scale should have been carried out by mid-1974 or, at the latest, as soon as President Nixon resigned from office.
+Vien also believed that, by the time Ban Mê Thuột fell, the North Vietnamese enjoyed a distinct local numerical superiority at any point, and that "extended and pressed the way we were" there was "little chance we could disengage from any place without being pursued and pressed on further."
+By then it was also obvious to General Staff that any redeployment would be hampered by a massive flow of civilian refugees from the abandoned areas and additional confusion caused by soldier's concerns (and desertions) over the fate of their dependents.

-The critical decision for the Saigon government was made two days later at Cam Ranh Bay during a meeting between Thiệu and General Phu.
-Thiệu decided that Pleiku and Kon Tum were to be abandoned and that the forces defending them would be redeployed to retake demographically more important Ban Mê Thuột.
-Phu informed the president that the only route possible for the redeployment, given PAVN blocking actions, was little-used Interprovincial Route 7B, a neglected, narrow, rough-surfaced track (actually a logging road) with several downed bridges along its course.
+The critical decision for the Saigon government was made two days later at Cam Ranh Bay during a meeting between Thiệu and General Phú.
+Thiệu decided that Pleiku and Kontum were to be abandoned and that the forces defending them would be redeployed to retake demographically more important Ban Mê Thuột.
+Phú informed the president that the only route possible for the redeployment, given PAVN blocking actions, was little-used Interprovincial Route 7B, a neglected, narrow, rough-surfaced track (actually a logging road) with several downed bridges along its course.

-Meanwhile, General Dũng advised Hanoi that he was turning his forces to capture Kon Tum and Pleiku.
+Meanwhile, General Dũng advised Hanoi that he was turning his forces to capture Kontum and Pleiku.
 In Hanoi, Lê Duẩn was pressuring the General Staff to take advantage of the foothold they gained in the highlands.
 Two months remained before the monsoon season, when military operations would be forestalled.
 Further strategic gains appeared possible in light of Saigon's apparent weakness and the level of the U.S. response.